w3f/polkadot-wiki/docs/maintain-guides-society-kusama.md

 `Head` - One winning candidate will be randomly chosen as head of the members, weighted by the number of approvals the winning candidates accumulated.

 `Defender` - In every challenge period, one of the members will be randomly selected to defend their membership in the society.
-The rules for defending the membership are documented [here](https://polkascan.io/pre/kusama/transaction/0x948d3a4378914341dc7af9220a4c73acb2b3f72a70f14ee8089799da16d94c17).
+The rules for defending the membership are documented [in the rules][kappa rules].

 ## Procedure

-**Remember to take a look at the rules written [here](https://polkascan.io/pre/kusama/transaction/0x948d3a4378914341dc7af9220a4c73acb2b3f72a70f14ee8089799da16d94c17) first.
-And since those rules are not enforced on-chain, it is recommended to join the [public chat room](https://matrix.to/#/!BUmiAAnAYSRGarqwOt:matrix.parity.io?via=matrix.parity.io&via=matrix.org&via=web3.foundation) to ask any questions if anything is unclear.**
+**Remember to take a look at the [rules][kapp rules] first.
+And since those rules are not enforced entirely on-chain, it is recommended to join the [public chat room](https://matrix.to/#/!BUmiAAnAYSRGarqwOt:matrix.parity.io?via=matrix.parity.io&via=matrix.org&via=web3.foundation) to ask any questions if anything is unclear.**

 ### 1. Bid Phase